Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 - chocolate milk

-If you'd like to add a splash of alcohol to your Christmas fruit cake, here's the types that work best:
+If you'd like to add alcohol to your fruit cake recipe, here are the types that work best:

 - brandy